AVEVA/CONNECT-data-services-developer-docs/content/communities/community-roles.md

 ## Community Administrator

 A role with full administrative rights.
-These rights include all the privileges of a Community Moderator plus the following abilities:
+These rights include all the privileges of a Community Moderator plus the ability to take the following actions:

 - Delete the community.
 - Invite tenants to the community and confirm those invitations.